Reading International (NASDAQ:RDI) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com started coverage on shares of Reading International (NASDAQ:RDI – Get Rating) in a research report issued to clients and investors on Thursday.
+Equities research analysts at StockNews.com started coverage on shares of Reading International (NASDAQ:RDI – Get Rating) in a report released on Friday.
 The firm set a “sell” rating on the stock.

-Separately, TheStreet downgraded Reading International from a “c-” rating to a “d” rating in a research report on Wednesday, May 18th.
+Separately, TheStreet downgraded shares of Reading International from a “c-” rating to a “d” rating in a research note on Wednesday, May 18th.

-A number of institutional investors and hedge funds have recently bought and sold shares of RDI.
-Eidelman Virant Capital boosted its position in Reading International by 111.5% during the fourth quarter.
-Eidelman Virant Capital now owns 885,010 shares of the company’s stock worth $3,611,000 after purchasing an additional 466,500 shares in the last quarter.
-Vanguard Group Inc. boosted its position in Reading International by 89.7% during the first quarter.
-Vanguard Group Inc. now owns 608,778 shares of the company’s stock worth $2,606,000 after purchasing an additional 287,907 shares in the last quarter.
-Gamco Investors INC. ET AL boosted its position in Reading International by 13.3% during the fourth quarter.
-Gamco Investors INC. ET AL now owns 222,200 shares of the company’s stock worth $898,000 after purchasing an additional 26,000 shares in the last quarter.
-Charles Schwab Investment Management Inc. purchased a new stake in shares of Reading International in the first quarter valued at $71,000.
-Finally, Atria Wealth Solutions Inc. purchased a new stake in shares of Reading International in the first quarter valued at $54,000.
+Large investors have recently modified their holdings of the company.
+Atria Wealth Solutions Inc. acquired a new position in Reading International during the first quarter valued at approximately $54,000.
+Charles Schwab Investment Management Inc. acquired a new position in Reading International during the first quarter valued at approximately $71,000.
+Gabelli Funds LLC grew its holdings in Reading International by 17.9% during the first quarter.
+Gabelli Funds LLC now owns 49,500 shares of the company’s stock valued at $212,000 after purchasing an additional 7,500 shares during the period.
+Gamco Investors INC. ET AL grew its holdings in Reading International by 13.3% during the fourth quarter.
+Gamco Investors INC. ET AL now owns 222,200 shares of the company’s stock valued at $898,000 after purchasing an additional 26,000 shares during the period.
+Finally, Vanguard Group Inc. grew its holdings in Reading International by 89.7% during the first quarter.
+Vanguard Group Inc. now owns 608,778 shares of the company’s stock valued at $2,606,000 after purchasing an additional 287,907 shares during the period.
 Institutional investors own 48.96% of the company’s stock.

 Reading International, Inc, together with its subsidiaries, focuses on the ownership, development, and operation of entertainment and real property assets in the United States, Australia, and New Zealand.
 The company operates in two segments, Cinema Exhibition and Real Estate.
 The Cinema Exhibition segment operates multiplex cinemas.